-‘Destiny 2’ Update: Director Hints At Coming Improvements
+‘Destiny 2’ Update: Game Director Christopher Barrett Hints At Coming Improvements

 Last week, Destiny 2 game director Christopher Barrett promised major changes and good news for fans of the video game.
 Barrett said that they were working on a new update and gamers could expect to see it hit this week.
 It sounds like Barrett is following through on his promise.
 Late on Wednesday night, Barrett took to Twitter and said that he just finished an edit of “tomorrow’s update” and that it is the time that they “make good on promises.”
-A number of fans responded to the tweet and Barrett took the time to give one line answers to some inquiries on what could be coming with the latest Destiny 2 update from Bungie.
+A number of fans responded to the tweet, and Barrett took the time to give one line answers to some inquiries on what could be coming with the latest Destiny 2 update from Bungie.

 New Destiny 2 Weapon And Armor Mods